-You can learn more about program-specific scholarships with the UCM Scholarship Finder.
+For more inforamtion about ROTC benefits, options and scholarships, contact John Wolfmeyer at email@example.com.
+You can also learn more about campus-wide scholarships with the UCM Scholarship Finder.

 In addition to the overall leadership skills and scholarship opportunities available in the Military Science minor, the University of Central Missouri also offers some targeted educational opportunities to jumpstart your career:

 Explore programs related to military science.

 The Reserve Officer Training Corps (ROTC) provides an opportunity for college nursing students to receive practical, hands-on leadership experience directly applicable to nursing practice.
 As a Registered Nurse, you are looked at as a leader in providing nursing care.
 But how can a person become a leader if they have never been given the skills to walk in that role?
 The Army ROTC Nurse Program is one avenue to acquire these skills.
 The Army ROTC Nurse Program provides nursing students the opportunity to develop management, communication and decision-making skills in a non-threatening environment.
 There are many advantages to becoming an Army Nurse.

 Scholarship Students: 2,3 and 4 year scholarships are available to eligible nursing students at UCM.
 All scholarships provide:

 Criteria for Scholarships:

 Additional nurse specialty training is offered to Army Nurses after graduation: